Optical telescope: History

 The telescope is more a discovery of optical craftsmen than an invention of a scientist.
 The lens and the properties of refracting and reflecting light had been known since antiquity, and theory on how they worked was developed by ancient Greek philosophers, preserved and expanded on in the medieval Islamic world, and had reached a significantly advanced state by the time of the telescope's invention in early modern Europe.
 But the most significant step cited in the invention of the telescope was the development of lens manufacture for spectacles, first in Venice and Florence in the thirteenth century, and later in the spectacle making centers in both the Netherlands and Germany.
 It is in the Netherlands in 1608 where the first documents describing a refracting optical telescope surfaced in the form of a patent filed by spectacle maker Hans Lippershey, followed a few weeks later by claims by Jacob Metius, and a third unknown applicant, that they also knew of this "art".

 Word of the invention spread fast and Galileo Galilei, on hearing of the device, was making his own improved designs within a year and was the first to publish astronomical results using a telescope.
 Galileo's telescope used a convex objective lens and a concave eye lens, a design is now called a Galilean telescope.
 Johannes Kepler proposed an improvement on the design that used a convex eyepiece, often called the Keplerian Telescope.

-The next big step in the development of refractors was the advent of the Achromatic lens in the early 18th century, which corrected the chromatic aberration in Keplerian telescopes up to that time—allowing for much shorter instruments with much larger objectives.
+The next big step in the development of refractors was the advent of the Achromatic lens in the early 18th century, which corrected the chromatic aberration in Keplerian telescopes up to that time, allowing for much shorter instruments with much larger objectives.
+Chester Moor Hall is credited with designing the first achromatic lens in 1729, which consisted of a concave crown and a convex flint lens.
+However, it was John Dollond who received the first patent after further development of the design.